Fattychicky/demo-repo/README.md

 #Demo
-This is from AvePoint
+This is Lion
-This is from Singapore
+This is from Australia